schroedermatt/data-demo/assets/03_hands-on-011y.md

 In the search panel on the left, you may see a "jaeger-query" service listed but you should not see anything else at this point.

-### Run data-demo with Tracing Enabled
+## 3) Run data-demo with Tracing Enabled

-> See this [Hands On](https://github.com/schroedermatt/data-demo/blob/main/assets/01_hands-on-confluent.md) for additional details on cloning, configuring, and running [data-demo](https://github.com/schroedermatt/data-demo).
+> See this [Hands On: Environment Setup](https://github.com/schroedermatt/data-demo/blob/main/assets/00_hands-on-setup.md) for additional details on cloning, configuring, and running [data-demo](https://github.com/schroedermatt/data-demo).

-In the [gradle.properties](https://github.com/schroedermatt/data-demo/blob/main/gradle.properties#L5) file, update the `tracingEnabled` flag to `true`.
-[When true](https://github.com/schroedermatt/data-demo/blob/main/mockdata-api/build.gradle#L36-L45), the data-demo will start up with the otel java agent attached.
+In the [gradle.properties](https://github.com/schroedermatt/data-demo/blob/main/gradle.properties#L5) file of `data-demo`, update the `tracingEnabled` flag to `true`.
+[When true](https://github.com/schroedermatt/data-demo/blob/main/mockdata-api/build.gradle#L36-L45), the `data-demo` will start up with the otel java agent attached to enable tracing.

 ```properties
 tracingEnabled=true
 ```

-Start the mockdata-api.
+Start the mockdata-api (not the daemon).

 ```
 # run from the root of the data-demo repository
 ./gradlew bootRunApi
 ```

-### Produce Mock Data
+## 4) Produce Mock Data

+Open another tab in your terminal to execute the following `curl` statements.
+These will call the running API and generate data.

 1. Generate a Customer (also creates an Address, Email, and Phone linked to the Customer)